Decimus Valerius Asiaticus (Legatus of Gallia Belgica)

-Decimus Valerius Asiaticus (35 – after 69 AD) was a Roman Senator who served as a Legatus of Gallia Belgica.
+Decimus Valerius Asiaticus (35 – after 69 AD) was a Roman senator who served as the governor of Gallia Belgica.

 Family background and early life

 Asiaticus was of praetorian rank.
-He was the son of the Roman Senator, consul Decimus Valerius Asiaticus and Lollia Saturnina.
+He was the son of the Roman Senator, consul Decimus Valerius Asiaticus and Lollia Saturnina, although it has been argued that she was his wife rather than mother.
 There is a possibility he may have had siblings.
 He and his family had their origins in Vienna, Gallia Narbonensis.

 The father of Asiaticus was of Allobrogian origin and his political career was a contemporary of the rule of the Roman emperors Tiberius, Caligula and Claudius.
 His father was a respected, wealthy, and prominent Roman Senator.
 The elder Asiaticus in 35 served as a suffect consul and again in 46, served as an ordinary consul.
 He was the first man from Gaul to attain the consulship and became the first man from Gaul to be admitted into the Roman Senate.

 The mother of Asiaticus was the social and beautiful Lollia Saturnina, whose younger sister Lollia Paulina was a Roman empress and the third wife of the Roman emperor Caligula.
 Saturnina was the first daughter of Marcus Lollius and the noble woman Volusia Saturnina, who was first cousin to the Roman emperor Tiberius.
 The father of Asiaticus was murdered on the orders of the Roman empress Valeria Messalina in 47 and the junior Asiaticus was later raised by his mother.